 Python dictionary is a collection of unordered data structures.
 It uses a mapping structure to store data, and is stored in the key – value form.
-Then, in this guideline, we will give you different methods to sort a dictionary value by value Python.
+Then, in this guideline, we will give you different methods to sort a dictionary by value python

-- By sorting the dictionary, you can use the dictionary in place for lists
+- By order dictionary by value, you can use the dictionary in place for lists

 - Moreover, sorting helps you analyze the data a lot more efficiently, especially when you’re working with the data – structure